 I love that essential oils are so easy to use on the go.

 Aromatherapy is a wonderful way to help assist healing, meditation, sleep, pain, skin problems… the list goes on and on.
-Many essential oils are inexpensive and easy to obtain.
+Many essential oils are easy to obtain.
 Once you get a feeling for what oils work for you, you can start making special blends for your unique needs.

 I recommend getting a good book on essential oils such as the A to Z I’ve cited here, and experiment.